jomjohn/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/040-lesson-2-run-queries-with-ansi-sql.md

----
-title: "Lesson 2: Run Queries with ANSI SQL"
+# Lesson 2: Run Queries with ANSI SQL
-date:
-parent: "Learn Drill with the MapR Sandbox"
----
 ## Goal

 This lesson shows how to do some standard SQL analysis in Apache Drill: for